xarray-contrib/xarray-simlab/README.md

-# Fastscape: Fast LEM in Python
+# xarray-sim: xarray extension for computer model simulations.

+xarray-sim is a Python library that provides both a framework for creating computational models from re-usable components and a xarray extension for setting and running simulations.

-**Warning: this package is currently under heavy development (no release yet).**
+**Warning: this package is currently under heavy development (no stable release yet).**

-Fastscape is an open-source Python package that provides, through a basic but powerful API / UI, a fast and well-tested implementation of a small set of efficient algorithms for Landscape Evolution Modeling (LEM).

-It also provides:

-- A lightweight framework for easy development, combinination and run of new LEMs (a few built-in models are available in this package).

-- A small set of "topographic tools" useful for processing model outputs or Digital Elevation Models (DEMs).

-- Extensions to the [xarray](http://xarray.pydata.org/en/stable/) package that allow easy handling of space/time dimensions and exploration of model parameter spaces.

 ## License

-Copyright 2017, fastscape Developers.
+Copyright 2017, Benoît Bovy.

-Fastscape is developped at the
+xarray-sim is developped at the
 [Earth Surface Process Modelling](http://www.gfz-potsdam.de/en/section/earth-surface-process-modelling/) group of the GFZ Helmholtz Centre Potsdam.